cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   Options guiding the overall  optimization  of  the  compiled  code,  or  activating/deactivating specific optimization actions.

-  -i, --instruction-limit {1..100000}
-                         sets the maximal number of instructions for the speed optimizations -g, --goal {size,neutral,speed}
+  -g, --goal {size,neutral,speed}
                          sets code generation  goal:  minimize  code  size,  minimize  execution  speed,  or no specific preference